The Cold Within Poem

 I’d like you all to read it, and think about what it means to you.
 I’d love for you to share your thoughts in the comments.

-It’s amazing that after all these years, this poem is still a timeless example of how we unknowingly hurt ourselves with our own ignorance.
+It’s amazing that after all these years, this poem is still a timeless example of how we unknowingly hurt ourselves (and each other) with our own ignorance.

 We forget that working together can accomplish so much more than we realize!